ChristianoBraga/notes-on-tdd/intro/intro.md

   If `txtUserId` is equal to `105 OR 1=1`, which is always true, a malicious user may access _all_ user information from a database.

-* Typical solutions
+## Solutions {.allowframebreaks}

 * SQL parameters: additional values are passed to the query.
 * Escaping functions: they transform the input string into a "safe" one before sending it to the DBMS.

 * The problem with the solutions is that communication relies on _strings_.

 * What if we could **type** this information?

+## Protocols {.allowframebreaks}

 * Web programming invariably requires following certain **protocols**.
   * For example, to connect to make a query: